Claire Dean

 Lake Titicaca

 Let’s begin with the “elephant” in the country…. one of South America’s most famous landmarks and the largest lake on the continent.
-Lake Titicaca is not just a natural spectacle, but also holds a special place in history as the birthplace of the Inca civilisation.
+Lake Titicaca is not just a natural spectacle, but also holds a special place in history as the birthplace of the Inca civilization.
 On the Bolivian side you can visit the islands of Isla Del Sol and Isla De La Luna however on the Peruvian side, you have Uros, the impressive floating islands constructed from reeds by the local indigenous community.

 Lake Titicaca Sunset